rrovetto/How-To-Build-a-Top-level-Ontology/README.md

 The topic of generic or foundaitonal ontologies can seen daunting and full of philosophical baggage.
 The latter is true because of the highly abstract concepts and aspects involved.
 This project seeks to determine if a comprehensible stepwise procedure can be developed for creating such ontologies.
 This will make the design and development of generic ontologies more accessible to all.

 Topics inlcude:
-* Generic concepts: what are the most abstract concepts, and how do we identify them? what aare more generic concepts relative to a given concept?
+* _Generic concepts_: what are the most abstract concepts, and how do we identify them? what aare more generic concepts relative to a given concept?
-* Generic distinctions: what are some abstract distinctions? where do they come from? how do we form or identify them?
+* _Generic distinctions_: what are some abstract distinctions? where do they come from? how do we form or identify them?
-* Generic questions: what are some questions associated with the generic or abstract concepts and distinctions?
+* _Generic questions_: what are some questions associated with the generic or abstract concepts and distinctions?
-* Association to philosophy/philosophical inquiry: questions from philosophy (e.g. metaphysics)
+* _Association to philosophy/philosophical inquiry_: questions from philosophy (e.g. metaphysics)